-It might be best to put Critical thinking as its own item in this list, because it has more to with how on part influences the outcome, but Abstract Thinking and Critical Thinking really go hand-in-hand as far as programming skills go.
+It might be best to put Critical thinking as its item in this list, because it has more to with how one part influences the outcome, but Abstract Thinking and Critical Thinking go hand-in-hand as far as programming skills go.

-- Basic Understanding of Computers: Some may argue this is not necessary but I think it will get you further to learn earlier.
+- Basic Understanding of Computers: Some may argue this is unnecessary, but I think it will get you further to learn earlier.
 How does a computer function?
 What is binary?
-What is RAM vs Hard Drive?
+What is RAM vs. Hard Drive?

 - Simple Math: If you can balance a checkbook, you will get far and have a good foundation for learning more complex math as needed.

 - Self-motivation: I put this last on the list because it might be the most important for keeping a job once you have gotten one.
 Your new manager or boss will not want to follow you around all day and check on your progress.
 Most programming jobs will give you a bit of space and time to solve and complete programming tasks before you must show results.
-I know of 1 client that has a full 2 week period given to programmers before their work is looked at, and reviewed.
+I know of 1 client with an entire two-week period given to programmers before their work is looked at and reviewed.
 So you must be able to move forward without someone standing over your shoulder.
-But on an equally important note you must be ready to ask questions or seek direction if you get stuck.
+But on an equally important note, you must be ready to ask questions or seek direction if you get stuck.

 How Will I Know I’m Ready?

 Knowing if you are ready to get a job or not has a lot to do with your confidence level and what the potential employer is asking of you.
 If you are at least certain you can get 80-90% of the work done; there is an excellent chance you will be able to figure out the last 10-20% by the end of the project.